 Effective fire stopping relies on using the correct components to safeguard the fabric of your building.

-Active protection products, such as detectors and sprinklers, play a vital role in any fire stopping installation.
+Active fire protection products, such as detectors and sprinklers, play a vital role in any fire stopping installation.
 But passive fire protection materials are just as important when it comes to mitigating risk.